gourav-singh01/Auriga/README.md

 ## How to Run

 1. Clone or open this repository in GitHub Codespaces.
-2. Open `index.html`.
+2. Open the project files in the Codespace.
-3. Run the project using a local development server, such as the VS Code Live Server extension, or open `index.html` directly in a browser.
+3. Run the project using a local development server, such as the VS Code Live Server extension.
+4. Open the application in a browser.
-4. Start creating and tracking habits.
+5. Start creating and tracking habits.

+The application can also be opened directly by opening `index.html` in a browser.

 ## How to Use